barionleg/ANTs_wiki/Dimensionality-or-ImageDimension-option-in-ANTs.md

-The `-d` flag controls the dimensionality of the algorithm being used, but this can be confusing in some use cases, such as when 3D registration warps are applied to each volume in a 4D time series.
+The `-d` flag, or for older programs the "ImageDimension" positional argument, controls the dimensionality of the algorithm being used, but this can be confusing in some use cases, such as when 3D registration warps are applied to each volume in a 4D time series.

 The user must choose the appropriate dimensionality and ensure that all input and reference images have the expected dimensions.
 If there is a discrepency, the output physical space may not be correct (see [here](https://github.com/stnava/ANTs/issues/250) for details).